carlosnatalino/osa-networks-one-shot-learning/README.md

 # One-Shot Learning for Modulation Format Identification in Evolving Optical Networks

-## Presented at the postdeadline paper session at the 2019 OSA Advanced Photonics Congress, Photonics Networks and Devices, paper JW4A.2
+## To be presented at the postdeadline paper session at the 2019 OSA Advanced Photonics Congress, Photonics Networks and Devices, paper JW4A.2

 ### Authors: Carlos Natalino, Aleksejs Udalcovs, Lena Wosinska, Oskars Ozolins and Marija Furdek